d13g0s0uz4/hacktricks/windows/authentication-credentials-uac-and-efs.md

 ### UAC bypass

-{% hint style="info" %}
-Note that if you have graphical access to the victim, UAC bypass is straight forward as you can simply click on "Yes" when the UAS prompt appears
+*Note that if you have graphical access to the victim, UAC bypass is straight forward as you can simply click on "Yes" when the UAS prompt appears*
-{% endhint %}

 It is important to mention that it is **much harder to bypass the UAC if it is in the highest security level (Always) than if it is in any of the other levels (Default).**